Are you obsessed with Christmas decorations? Then try these super cute flame-free snowman luminaries.

 Subscribe to our newsletter now and never miss an update on new ideas for kids or free printables!

-But let’s take a look now at this DIY holiday project.
-Here is what you will need to make these fun snowman decoration:
+But let’s take a look now at this DIY snowman craft.
+Here is what you will need to make these fun snowman decorations:

 - white paper lunch bags